chanzuckerberg/napari-hub/docs/v0-tech-spec.md

   * This will allow users to easily share search results with a copy+paste of the URL

 #### napari-specific readme template
-Details on how to customize the plugin listing using this feature is defined in this document Original issue created for feedback: https://github.com/chanzuckerberg/napari-hub/issues/10
+Details on how to customize the plugin listing using this feature can be found on the [wiki](https://github.com/chanzuckerberg/napari-hub/wiki/Customizing-your-plugin's-listing).
+Original issue created for feedback: https://github.com/chanzuckerberg/napari-hub/issues/10

 #### Manual input of plugin contributor name(s) and description